kanmeugne/moder-data-architectures/from-hadoop-to-spark-distributed-computation/lab-I/ReadMe.md

 - **Check Hadoop web UI:**
   Open [http://localhost:9870](http://localhost:9870) in your browser.
-  You should see the NameNode dashboard, and under "Live Nodes" your DataNodes should be visible[^2].
+  You should see the NameNode dashboard, and under "Live Nodes" your DataNodes should be visible.

 - **Check from inside the NameNode:**
   ```bash